First watch the overview video:

-Here’s the truth, and I know it’s not what you want to hear, but it’ll depend on at least the following variables: your mindset, attitude, attention to detail, focus, work ethic, consistency, and perseverance.
+Here’s the truth, and I know it’s not what you want to hear, but it’ll depend on at least the following variables: your mindset, attention to detail, focus, work ethic, consistency, and overall grit.
 And since we don’t know you, yet, how can we say?
-What we can do is provide you with the following resources.
-Use the interactive calculator below to see what’s possible.
-Then watch the video presentation to see what’s realistic.
+What we can do is provide you with the following interactive calculator.
+Plug in some numbers.
+Play with the slider.
+Really start to appreciate the potential here.

 What could go wrong?

-Obviously, this isn’t a magic bullet.
+This isn’t a magic bullet.
 If you don’t follow-through on each step (or outsource it to us), nothing’s going to happen.
 But assuming you do the work, the other thing you want to look out for is going after the wrong niche.
-Which, again, you need to think about not only the type of business, but also, city size.
+Which, again, you need to think about not only the type of business, but also the city size.
 If the city’s too small, there may not be enough searches (in Google, for that particular service) to produce a significant amount of leads.
-Conversely, if the city’s too big, it might take too long to rank and you could lose interest.
+If the city’s too big, it might take too long to rank and you could lose interest.
 As for business type?
 Consider competition.
-Which do you think would be easier: dentist or commercial window hood cleaning?
+For example, commercial window hood cleaning would be much easier than dentist.
 Also, conversions.
-Think it’s easier to get someone to call a tow truck when they’re stranded on the side of the road or to call to book a consult for a tummy tuck?
+Getting someone to call a tow truck when they’re stranded on the side of the road is not difficult.
+Convincing someone to schedule a tummy tuck consult is.
 Last, ticket price and margins.
-Are you worth more to a mobile car wash company who might have a net profit of $40 per new sale or a pool deck resurfacing company who pockets nearly $4,000 per new sale?
+You’re worth more to a pool deck resurfacing company that pockets three grand per sale than you are to a mobile car wash company that only takes home thirty.
+Nailing your niche is how you charge two grand a month for rent instead of two hundred.
 Inside, we’ll steer you in the right direction.

 So what all do I get if I join?